2019–2020 Iranian protests: Mid 2020 (May–August)

 It is said that 237 protest movements were formed in 85 cities in Iran in July 2020.
 On 16 July 2020, amid a heavy security presence, protesters took to the streets of Behbehan and chanted "We don't want a clerical regime" and "Not Gaza, not Lebanon, my life only for Iran".
-The security forces fired tear gas to disperse the protesters.
+The security forces fired tear gas to disperse the protesters, as witnessed told Reuters.
 A heavy security presence was also reported in various other Iranian cities.
 The protests come under the slogan "#StopExecutionsInIran" (اعدام نکنید).
 On the eve of 16 July 2020, a protest gathering was formed in the city of Behbahan in Khuzestan province.
 According to social media account, the execution verdicts for the protesters of 2019–2020 Iranian protests and economical hardships brought by government's lack of proper management were the key points of this protest.
 According to NetBlocks, Khuzestan's bandwidth was strictly limited in the night of 15 July 2020.
 According to Deutsche Welle, the unrest also spread to Shiraz, Isfahan, Rasht, Mashhad, Tabriz and Urmia.
 The protest gatherings, protesters was rallying against hardships for days before the initial uprising, with many injured during rallies as well.

 The Haft Tappeh Sugar Cane Mill Labor Syndicate was the epicentre and scene of protest rallies for two months in 2020, from May to July.
 Workers staged daily street protests for not receiving their wages for consecutive months and the policy of privatisation.
 Strikers were attacked during the protests in Ahvaz, yet this wave of employee protests was the most peaceful.
 Thousands participated in clapping strikes, general strikes, walk-outs, chanting and rallying.
 Strikers were fired in response to the large strikes for months against low wages and no pay-checks.
 Maryam Rajavi supported the protest action, mentioning on Twitter, "The clerical regime has abandoned our people in the clutches of disease, unemployment and poverty.
 They do not pay workers and nurses' salaries.
 The only solution is replacing the mullahs' oppressive rule in #Iran with people's sovereignty and the rule of democracy".
 Thousands of these workers of Haft Tappeh demonstrated in the streets of Shush, calling on their colleagues to show solidarity with their protest march and the slogan "Worker of Haft Tappeh, Unity, Unity."
 The workers also chanted, "Death to Rouhani, reduce embezzlement, our problem will be solved," and the workers occupied the streets of Shush while shouting and clapping loudly.

 Protesters rallied in Bandar Abbas, Gilan, Bushehr and other provinces for strike actions for weeks in June–July against low wages and unpaid salaries.
 Nurses, physicians, medical students, medical staff, doctors and appointees held rallies across Iran, mainly Mashhad and Rasht.
 Labour protests and union rallies were organised by professionals in Mashhad, protesting risking their lives on the frontlines and not getting their main attention.
 Protesters were attacked almost daily by Riot police with batons.
 Maryam Rajavi commented in support of the demonstrating nurses.